Sell Smart & Keep More of What You’ve Built

 1. Structure the Deal Strategically

 The first big decision?
 Whether the sale is structured as an asset sale or a stock sale.
-Asset sales can trigger ordinary income taxes on certain items, which typically means a higher tax burden.
+Asset sales can trigger ordinary income taxes on certain items, resulting in a higher tax burden.
 Stock sales, on the other hand, often qualify for long-term capital gains tax rates—much lower in comparison.

 2. Leverage Powerful Tax Code Provisions